 If I were a betting man, I’d wager that you soon developed unhealthy notions about your ex and other people around you.
 And unfortunately, it’s quite likely you saw things that were not there, almost as though your rational mind took frequent short breaks.

 For example, you might be out together, say clubbing, but you won’t like how other guys or girls are looking at your ex.
 You hate that they might see what you do, or that they are “undressing your ex with their eyes,” flirting…and wait, is your ex encouraging it?

 The point is, you are not coming from a stable place to judge because of the extremely narrow view you’ve adopted.

-As a result of your obsessive and controlling behaviour, your ex will have felt suffocated.
+As a result of your obsessive and controlling behavior, your ex will have felt suffocated.

 Does that sound at all familiar?
-While the specifics will be unique for you and your situation, the outline will be true for many.
+While the specifics will be unique for you and your situation, the outline will be accurate for many.